sknam/ros-traffic-light-classifier/README.md

 This node relies on Autoware vector data and ROS messages.
 More information is located at [Autoware](https://github.com/CPFL/Autoware)

+Installation of [Git LFS](https://git-lfs.github.com/) is required to fetch images and weights.

+This repo requires install
 ![Preview Image](preview/ros-preview.gif)

 ## Setup